 Goal: To establish a new regional network of summer camp programs grounded in ocean science

-Overview: The project provides an ocean scientist- and educator-guided citizen science experience for teens across a wide geographical area, supports and trains informal science center staff to incorporate citizen science while using environmental literacy principles with teens, and offers opportunities for all participants – teens, educators, and scientists – to share findings with peers at annual regional forums.
-Components of the project include:
+Overview: The project provided an ocean scientist- and educator-guided citizen science experience for teens across a wide geographical area, supported and trained informal science center staff to incorporate citizen science while using environmental literacy principles with teens, and offered opportunities for all participants – teens, educators, and scientists – to share findings with peers at annual regional forums.
+Components of the project included:

 1 Establishing a community of practice.